Idoarizs/storytor/README.md

    ```sh
    cd storytor
    ```
-3. Install all the package used.
+3. ⬇ Install all the package used.
    ```sh
    npm install
    ```
-4. Try run the server.
+4. 👨🏻‍💻 Run the server.
    ```sh
    npm run dev
    ```